Cyfrin/solidity-by-example.github.io/src/pages/app/multi-sig-wallet/index.md

 cyfrinLink: https://www.cyfrin.io/glossary/multisig-wallet-solidity-code-example
 ---

-Let's create an multi-sig wallet.
+Let's create a multi-sig wallet.
 Here are the specifications.

 The wallet owners can